Greek – eiréné – one, peace, quietness, rest

 God reveals Himself through His word and we respond.

-Peace should be the result of a proper response to God’s grace.
+Peace is the result we get after a proper response to God’s grace.

 If we respond with genuine faith then peace will flow in our lives